TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-1-AWS-01 Global Infrastructure.md

 AWS has the concept of a Region, which is a physical location around the world where we cluster data centers.
 We call each group of logical data centers an Availability Zone.
 Each AWS Region consists of multiple, isolated, and physically separate AZs within a geographic area.
 Unlike other cloud providers, who often define a region as a single data center, the multiple AZ design of every AWS Region offers advantages for customers.
 Each AZ has independent power, cooling, and physical security and is connected via redundant, ultra-low-latency networks.
 AWS customers focused on high availability can design their applications to run in multiple AZs to achieve even greater fault-tolerance.
 AWS infrastructure Regions meet the highest levels of security, compliance, and data protection.

 In Europe there are currently 4 regions Dublin, London, Frankfurt and Paris with a different number of availability zones.
 In Frankfurt there are three.
 Only in Africa, Greenland and Russia does AWS not have its own regions.
 All traffic within a region flows over AWS-owned networks.

-AWS provides a more extensive global footprint than any other cloud provider, and to support its global footprint and ensure customers are served across the world, AWS opens new Regions rapidly.
-AWS maintains multiple geographic Regions, including Regions in North America, South America, Europe, China, Asia Pacific, South Africa, and the Middle East.

-Even if you only want to book simple resources such as virtual machines or storage with Amazon Web Services, you should understand how this global cloud infrastructure is structured.
-Their structure and networking has a significant impact on data security, availability and performance.

-Replication within regions
-AWS uses the distributed infrastructure of data centers and AZs for internal replication and thus implements the guaranteed availability of services with built-in availability, for example for S3 or ELB (Elastic Load Balancing).

-AWS will never replicate resources out of a particular Region without the knowledge or consent of the customer, unless the customer explicitly does so, such as when copying a snapshot or AMI to another region.

 Service availability: Because AWS is gradually building up its global infrastructure, a new service is not immediately available in every region at all times.